W427697/Discord-/docs/contribute/code.md

 ## Prerequisites

-- Ensure you have node version 18 installed (suggestion: v18.16.0).
+- Ensure you have Node version 18 installed (suggestion: v18.16.0).
 - Ensure if you are using Windows to use the Windows Subsystem for Linux (WSL).

 ## Initial setup